- Share your observations

 Low Nutrush (Scleria verticillata)

-Low Nutrush (Scleria verticillata), a State Special Concern plant, is found in calcareous fens.
+Low Nutrush (Scleria verticillata), a Wisconsin Special Concern plant, is found in calcareous fens.
 Blooming occurs late June through late July; fruiting occurs early July through early September.
 The optimal identification period for this species is early July through early September.

 - Distinguishing characteristics: Hypogynium flat, very low, unlobed.